Lolita Lebrón

-Lolita Lebrón (November 19, 1919 – August 1, 2010) was a Puerto Rican nationalist who was convicted of aggravated assault and other crimes after carrying out an armed attack on the United States Capitol in 1954, which resulted in the wounding of five members of the United States Congress.
+Lolita Lebrón (/es/; November 19, 1919 – August 1, 2010) was a Puerto Rican nationalist who was convicted of aggravated assault and other crimes after carrying out an armed attack on the United States Capitol in 1954, which resulted in the wounding of five members of the United States Congress.
 She was released from prison in 1979 after being granted clemency by President Jimmy Carter.
 Lebrón was born and raised in Lares, Puerto Rico, where she joined the Puerto Rican Liberal Party.
 In her youth she met Francisco Matos Paoli, a Puerto Rican poet, with whom she had a relationship.
 In 1941, Lebrón migrated to New York City, where she joined the Puerto Rican Nationalist Party, gaining influence within the party's leadership.

 In the early 1950s, the Nationalist Party began a series of revolutionary actions, including the 1950 Jayuya Uprising against American presence on the island.
 They conducted these attacks to protest the false and misleading claims by the United States government and Luis Muñoz Marín that Puerto Rico would no longer be dominated by the United States.
 As part of this initiative, Pedro Albizu Campos ordered Lebrón to organize attacks in the United States, focusing on locations that were "the most strategic to the enemy."
 Lebrón led a group of nationalists that attacked the United States House of Representatives in 1954.

 She was convicted, found guilty and incarcerated as a result.
 Lebrón remained imprisoned for 25 years, until 1979 when Jimmy Carter issued commutations to the group involved in the attack.
 After their release in 1979, the group returned to Puerto Rico, where supporters of Puerto Rican independence received them warmly.
 During the following years, Lebrón continued her involvement in pro-independence activities, including the protesting the existence of a United States Navy base at Vieques.
 Her life would be subsequently detailed in books and a documentary.
 On August 1, 2010, Lebrón died from complications of a cardiorespiratory infection.